rezajahadi/airport-authentication/README.md

 - OpenCV
 - SQLite3
 - Tensorflow
-- See `requirements.txt` for full requirements

 ## Credits

 The face detection model is a [pre-trained ResNet model](https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view) from Anthropic.
 The database stores facial embeddings extracted using this model.

-Let me know if you would like me to modify or expand this README!